 Seating on the open deck can also vary with fixed arm upright chairs, comfortable rattan chairs, and traditional deck chairs which are also usually robust and armless.
 You may have to compromise here and choose your location based on the seating available.

-Tip: The seats in the Princess Live! venue on Royal-class Princess ships are an abomination.
+Tip: The seats in the Princess Live! venue on Royal, Regal and Majestic Princess are an abomination.
 They are small, fixed, have no tables and are unpopular with many passengers particularly as this is the only venue for karaoke and game shows on the ship.
+Thankfully, Princess have re-designed this venue on Sky, Enchanted and Discovery Princess to a mix of bench seating and individual chairs.

 A fallback is to sit on the wider bar-stool style chairs at the back near the sound booth.
 At times though, you may feel like Waldorf and Statler from The Muppet Show!
 Note that these chairs may be used for the contestants in the game shows so sometimes it can be pot luck.